The Very Goal-Hungry (and Frustrated) Hockey PlayersGeorgie Hurford

 They started to look for some goals.

-As the first half came to a close, South had taken a number of short corners that could never get out fast enough with the sand to do anything with.
+As the first half came to a close, South had taken a number of short corners that could never get out fast enough due to the sand to do anything with.
 It was assumed it was only a matter of time until one went in.
 But they were still goal-hungry.

-In the second half, the girls had one focused team talk from manager Robs, one or two or three practices of the half court press, one ball to the head for Hannah after it was enthusiastically batted away by the Sutton keeper, one impressive debut to the L1s from Dani A, one million stops by Abi of lifted balls wellied down the middle, one or two good distributions from Kim in the middle, one fracas between Kim, the umpire and Long Sutton supporters on the side line, one ball to the eye and subsequent heavy bandaging of Katie G, one (literally one or two) breaks from Long Sutton into our 25 and one rage blackout from Georgie H after being fouled many many times (and she spectacularly avoided a card)!
+In the second half, the girls had: one focused team talk from manager Robs; one or two or three practices of the half court press; one ball to the head for Hannah after it was enthusiastically batted away by the Sutton keeper; one impressive debut for the L1s from Dani A; one million stops by Abi of lifted balls wellied down the middle; one or two good distributions from Kim in the middle; one fracas between Kim, the umpire and Long Sutton supporters on the side line; one ball to the eye and subsequent heavy bandaging for Katie G; one (literally one or two) breaks from Long Sutton into our twenty-three; and one rage blackout from Georgie H after being fouled many, many times (and she spectacularly avoided a card)!

-By the final whistle, the score was 0-0 and South had a collective headache!
+By the final whistle, the score was nil-nil and South had a collective headache!

-Now they weren’t physically hungry anymore – and they weren’t unbeaten any more.
-[Ed - er, you ARE still unbeaten!
-Just not quite perfect any longer...]
+Now they weren’t physically hungry anymore – and they weren’t unmatched any more.
 But they were big angry goal-hungry hockey players.